How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays: Weakly-nonlinear theory of the weak-drive regime

 In a momentum space representation, $a_{\mathbf{k}}=\sum_j \mathrm{e}^{\mathbf{i} \mathbf{k} \cdot \mathbf{r}_j} a_j / \sqrt{N}$ with $[a_{\mathbf{k}},a_{\mathbf{k}'}^\dagger] = \delta_{{\mathbf{k}},\mathbf{k}'}$, this takes the form:

-Regarding both drive and non-linear terms as perturbations in a time-dependent perturbation theory, populating the modes with $V_{\pm {k}_{\rm res}} \neq \Delta $ involves non-resonant processes that are energetically suppressed.
-We therefore retain only the resonant modes $\pm k_{\rm res}$ -- and drop the "res" label hereafter -- such that the problem reduces to a three-modes problem (including the driven $k=0$ mode).
+Regarding both drive and nonlinear terms as perturbations in a time-dependent perturbation theory, populating the modes with $V_{\pm {k}} \neq \Delta $ involves non-resonant (i.e. energy non-conserving) processes that are energetically suppressed.
+We therefore retain only the resonant modes with $k = k_{\rm res}$ -- and drop the ``res'' label hereafter -- such that the problem reduces to a three-modes problem (including the driven $k=0$ mode).

-We then incorporate the non-linearities perturbatively with respect to the non-interacting steady-state under coherent driving.
-In absence of non-linearities, the steady-state for the $k=0$ mode is a coherent state with
+{We then use this model as the basis for a perturbative analysis, with respect to the noninteracting model discussed in the main text -- the first line of \eqref{sm_eq:bosonic_model}.
+First, we notice that the fluctuations of the $k=0$ mode around its average can be safely neglected.
+Indeed, in absence of nonlinearities, the steady-state for the $k=0$ mode is a coherent state with